lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 The "Gear Action Menu" provides some additional commands:

-#### Update Descriptions / Update (x missing) ####

-This command updates the local copy of descriptions for all svn repositories.
-It is recommended that this is done regularly in order to be up-to-date.
-The underlying script will recognize if a new bundle was added but **not** if the description of an pre-existing bundle was changed.

-If some descriptions are not found in the local copy of the descriptions, the name of that command will be changed into "Update (x missing)" indicating that x descriptions are missing.

 #### Reload Bundle List ####

 This command deletes the current list of bundles and reload the bundle list coming from TextMate's bundle server.

 #### Refresh Local Bundle List ####

 <button>&#x2318;R</button> This command refreshes the status of installed bundles.
-It is usually invoked if the user deleted bundles by using the “Bundle Editor” or updated bundles by using svn/git.
+It should be usually invoked if the user changed something on installed bundles by not using “GetBundles”.

 GetBundles will scan these local folders: